 When it came to customizing the appearances of my diverse list of characters, I started noticing some really stark differences between the armor sets of male and female characters in-game.
 Some things would look a bit…different.

 The image above is one of a popular in-game armor set.
 The female version looks entirely different than the male version of the same exact armor set.
 There was no way to opt in for a cover-all option that resembled the male version on a female character.
 If I wanted to dawn an elegant armor set like the one above, I had to be comfortable showing some skin on my female character.

 Memes about this have been circulating the web ever since I can remember.
 There have been many discussions in the industry about it as well.
 Yet, we still continuously see things like this not only in armor selection, but character proportions as well.

 As an impressionable teenage girl, this was jarring.
 So much so that I wouldn’t play a female as my main character to avoid the weirdness that I felt.
 But, let’s be real.
 World of Warcraft is far from the only game that caters to the male gaze in some way.

 Turns out, I wasn’t the only one who enjoyed playing as the opposite sex in video games.
 I encountered many males who played female characters as their mains.
 To spark conversation, I would ask them why they preferred or chose to play a female character despite being male IRL.
 A lot of the time, the answers were innocent and genuine.
 In several instances, however, the conversation went something like this:

 “Well, if I have to stare at a butt while I play, I’d rather it be a hot girl butt.”

 Definitely awkward to hear.
-Comments like this had a significant impact on how I developed as a teen, including my self esteem.
+Comments like this had a significant impact on me.

 RELATED: Is Gaming As An Escape Dangerous?